simplic/simplic-tablemonitor/README.md

-# simplic-tablemonitor
+# Simplic TableMonitor

-Contains a service to monitor sql table content and fire events for new, update and delete operations
+Contains a service to monitor sql table content and fire events for new, update and delete operations.
+For changes you need to create pull requests which will be reviewed and merged.